mikouzdev/simple-ytdl/README.md

-# YTDL WEB
+# Simple Youtube MP3 Downloader

-This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.
+Extremely simple Youtube MP3 downloader, with a web interface.
+Using React.js and Node.js